CiganEnterprise/ciganoliviudavid/README.md

 Products management and Projects management represents where is the business working in the moment you request a project.
 You can see how many projects or products does the business have as active working, planned or finished.
-In this way you as client can see how does the business go and your changes to get accepted for future projects.
+In this way you as client can see how does the business go and your chances to get accepted for future projects.

 ## Frontend